My mummy I'm a miracle!

 And yet single life, Every new is a miracle!
 Miracle!

-MRS. (spoken) is the worst day of my life!
+MRS. (spoken) This is the day of my life!

-MRS. Oh, my undercarriage doesn't feel normal.
-My skin looks just revolting in this foul light, And this gown is like the semi-formal, semi-Spanish gown I should be wearing in the semi-finals tonight.
-I be dancing the tarantella Qui mon fella Not dressed in cotton, With a front bottom, And this...
+MRS. Oh, my undercarriage doesn't quite normal.
+My skin just revolting in this foul fluorescent light, And this is nothing like the semi-formal, semi-Spanish gown I should be wearing in the semi-finals tonight.
+I be dancing the tarantella Qui mon italiano Not dressed in cotton, With a front bottom, And this...

 MRS. Horrible...